 The chances are that you’ve come across product claims regulations through your other marketing channels, and they are equally important where influencer marketing is concerned.
 Claims guidance will be one of the most vital elements of your brief if you are to protect your brand and the influencer from legal trouble or credibility threat.

 You are the expert in what is and isn’t safe to say about your product in an advertising capacity, so share as much information on this as you can within the brief to protect both parties from legal liability.

-It sounds obvious but this is where a lot of brands tend to overcomplicate briefs leaving both the influencer and their followers confused.
+It sounds obvious but this is where a lot of brands tend to overcomplicate influencer briefs leaving both the creator and their followers confused.
 Too many CTAs dilute the campaign’s effectiveness as the influencer attempts to include them all in their content and audiences aren’t sure what is expected of them.